 - Exercise and education on self-management techniques.

 Tonia graduated from College of Saint Mary’s in 2003, where she received her Bachelor’s degree in Occupational Therapy.
-Tonia worked for the Columbus Community Hospital for 3 years before she joined the Boone County Health Center in 2006.
-Tonia specializes in hand injury and is certified in dementia care.
-She also provides occupational services at outreach sites.
+She worked for the Columbus Community Hospital for 3 years before she joined the Boone County Health Center in 2006.
+Tonia specializes in hand injury and is certified in dementia care and Parkinson’s care.
+She also recently completed her hand to shoulder fellowship, became a certified hand therapist (CHT), and is hoping to soon become certified in kineotaping.
 Tonia is the director of Occupational Therapy at the BCHC.

 Connie Stowell, OTR/L, CLT

 Connie graduated from the College of Saint Mary’s with a Master’s in Occupational Therapy.
 She joined the BCHC OT staff in 2012.
 Connie has completed 135 hours of specialized training in the treatment of Lymphedema and is certified by the Academy of Lymphatic Studies.
-She also specializes in exercise program for cancer survivors and is STAR certified.
 In addition to treating patients with lymphedema or swelling issues, Connie also treats patients on an inpatient and outpatient basis with focus on the geriatric population.
+She is LSVT Big certified and a pivotal member of the Cancer Care Program and its exercise regime for cancer patients and survivors.
+She also treats Home Health patients along with filling in at the Genoa Hospital rehab department.